 Controlled Breeding and Artificial Insemination

-Controlled breeding is the practice of controlling the reproductive process of white-tailed deer within a confined facility using controlled access by specific males/females or using semen inserted via artificial insemination.
-Controlled breeding is practiced to assemble or sell breeding stock of known lineage and to alter the normal frequency of certain phenotypes, especially antler characteristics.
+Controlled breeding is the practice of manipulating the reproductive process within a confined facility using specific males/females or using semen inserted via artificial insemination.
+Controlled breeding is practiced to assemble or sell breeding stock of known lineage and to alter the normal frequency of certain phenotypes (e.g., antler characteristics).
 Important issues include privatization of wildlife and other social issues, transmission of diseases, and genetic impacts.

-Position: The NDA opposes the practices of controlled breeding and artificial insemination as a means to manage white-tailed deer populations.
+Position: The NDA opposes the practices of controlled breeding and artificial insemination as a means to manage cervid populations.

 The NDA is dedicated to ensuring the future of wild deer, wildlife habitat and hunting.
 We are more interested in managing deer and habitat appropriately and protecting our hunting heritage than debating use of specific weapons.
 For the purpose of this Position Statement, crossbows are defined as a bow-like assembly that is mounted horizontally, which is handheld in a similar fashion to the stock of a long gun and shoots arrow-like projectiles called bolts.
 When used with common sense and in accordance with manufacturer guidelines, crossbows are more than capable of making ethical, humane kills.
 Therefore, NDA supports the inclusion of crossbows as a legal method of take for white-tailed deer within appropriate seasons, wherever practical and possible.